kestersimm/hall/README.md

 # Monty's choice

-Hi!
-Thanks for having the chance to meet you the other day.
-Here is my code test.
 I have written a spring boot app with a rest service which will try to solve the problem.